Go to the top of the page

 Risk Management

 The JAL Group defines risk as any event or action that may impede the achievement of the organization's mission, objectives, or goals, and conducts semiannual risk surveys and assessments.
-Those assessed as of particular importance are positioned as priority risks, and the status of risk management is reviewed at the Group Risk Management Council chaired by the President, where countermeasures are discussed and decided.
+Those assessed as particularly important are positioned as priority risks, and the Group Risk Management Council, chaired by the President, confirms the status of risk management and deliberates and decides on countermeasures.

-With regards to environmental issues such as climate change and biodiversity, which are priority issues in our management strategy, we implement risk management through the PDCA cycle based on the Environmental Management System (EMS), while considering relevant laws, regulations, and policy trends in the international community.
+With regard to environmental issues such as climate change and biodiversity, which are priority issues in our management strategy, we are implementing risk management through the PDCA cycle based on the Environmental Management System (EMS), while taking into account relevant laws, regulations, and policy trends in the international community.

 Risks related to climate change, both transition risks and physical risks, are managed in the risk management system of the entire JAL Group.